 - 2-3 drops liquid stevia I like Nu Naturals

-- Pour mixture into popsicle molds, and tap the mold on the counter to even out the fruit mixture.
+- Pour mixture into popsicle molds until almost full, and tap the mold on the counter to even out the fruit mixture and prevent air bubbles.
 Add the cover.
 Insert the popsicle sticks, and freeze for 5 hours or overnight.